Physical medicine and rehabilitationRehabilitation; Physical rehab; Physiatry

 THE REHABILITATION TEAM

 Physical medicine and rehabilitation is a team approach.
-Team members will be doctors, nonphysician health professionals, the patient, and their family or caregivers.
+Team members are doctors, other health professionals, the patient, and their family or caregivers.

 Physical medicine and rehabilitation doctors receive 4 or more extra years of training in this type of care after they have finished medical school.
 They are also called physiatrists.

-Nonphysician health professionals may be occupational therapists, physical therapists, speech and language therapists, social workers, vocational counselors, nurses, psychologists, and dietitians or nutritionists.
+Other health professionals include occupational therapists, physical therapists, speech and language therapists, social workers, vocational counselors, nurses, psychologists, and dietitians (nutritionists).